 - on the third party cookie control settings banner, the dialog box doesn't have a label (WCAG A 1.3.1) and one of the links can't be used by screen readers (WCAG A 4.1.2) - plan to fix when new version of cookie banner is implemented by May 2022

 Problems with linked web applications

 We use some third party online services and websites to allow customers to interact and transact with us.
 These include (but are not limited to) using online forms, viewing benefits and Council Tax account information, taking part in a consultation, booking an event, viewing planning / building control / licensing applications, viewing online maps, paying for something, and viewing committee information.

 Not all these sites and online services meet the necessary standards for accessibility, and where they do not we are engaging with our suppliers to rectify this.

 When procuring new online systems, meeting accessibility standards is included in the specification, and we work with suppliers to ensure sites meet these standards.

 We know that some parts of these web applications aren’t fully accessible.
 For example:

 - Our main online forms have examples of non-descriptive alt text and incorrect headings structure.
 Some forms have mouse-dependent areas where maps are embedded.
 We will be replacing our main forms during 2022

 - Our council meetings and agendas system links to many inaccessible PDFs.
 We plan to only upload fully accessible non-HTML documents to the system in future

 - Our online maps use non-descriptive alt text and have areas with poor colour contrast.
-We are redeveloping this system
+We are redeveloping this system which is currently offline

 Issues with PDFs and other documents